What do you do when someone pretends they don’t know you or don’t remember you?

-And it’s a crucial moment for your social value.
+And it’s a crucial moment of social power dynamics that will heavily impact your social value, status, and power.

-Get it right, and you’ll take your social skills to the next level.
+Get it right, and you’ll take your status to the next level.

 By the end of this post, you will know exactly how to deal with these sticky social situations.

 - Two Different Cases of Forgetfulness

 - When You Don’t Remember Someone

 Two Different Cases of Forgetfulness

 First of all, there are two different cases of people not remembering you:

 How you react will depend on which one you are dealing with.

 But whichever case you are dealing with, you still never do this: